Hiking the Diamond Head Trail (Lēʻahi) in Waikīkī on Oʻahu, Hawaiʻi

 Are There Restrooms at Diamond Head?

-Yes!
-Near the visitor center there are bathrooms, but these are the only restrooms available within the crater.
+These are the only restrooms available within the crater.

 Diamond Head Visitor Center